equivalent/scrapbook2/archive/blogs/2017-12-23-write-more-explicit-code-layers.md

 end
 ```

-Now before we continue to Service solution, tell me by just reading
+Now before we continue to Service solution/Procedure module, tell me by just reading
 this controller code what the `BookSearcher` could be searching for ?

+Much easier isn't it ?

+I'm passing a `term`, `format`, `publisher_keyword`, I can see which
+arguments comes from `params` and therefore what the FE expects BE to
+respond to.

 ```ruby
 # app/services/book_searcher.rb